In This Section

 There is no question that the field of nursing is one of the most exciting, rewarding, and in demand professions in America today.
 According to the Bureau of Labor Statistics, the employment for all registered nursing will grow by 26% in the next decade, which is faster than average when compared to other occupations.
 With all this new growth in nursing, there are more people interested in nursing than ever.

-If you are interested in becoming a nurse, this website – NurseJournal.org - is the perfect place to educate yourself about this dynamic health care field.
+If you are interested in becoming a nurse, NurseJournal.org might just be the perfect place to educate yourself about this dynamic health care field.
 At NurseJournal.org featured nurse writers provide content you with a complete and comprehensive educational source for everything you need to know about both the career and education aspects of nursing.
 They can also help you to be confident and motivated in your existing nursing career while making strides to advance it.

 Here are just a few of the topics Nurse Journal features: